 Cadmus huffed in frustration and removed his wedding band from his finger.
 Embedded in it was a brilliant black stone, and upon that was engraved the mark of a triangle, a circle, and a line.
 He hurried to turn it over in his hand thrice and cast his mind beyond.

-Death Bursts were like beacons of light to any witch or wizard exploring the darkness of Time or the vastness of Space: individual pinpricks of white hot fire, burning desperately against the inexorable void.
-An inexperienced user is practically blinded by sheer multitude of them, and Cadmus rarely had occasion to practice.
+Death Bursts were like beacons of light to any witch or wizard exploring the darkness of Time or the vastness of Space: individual pinpricks of white-hot fire, burning desperately against the inexorable void.
+An inexperienced user is practically blinded by the sheer multitude of them, and Cadmus rarely had occasion to practice.

 Fortunately, however, Osgurd’s death was as recent as it was unexpected, so it shined hotter, angrier, more fervent than the rest.
 Cadmus willed the shapeless light into the form of Man, took its hand, and stepped back into their world.